smmckay/quex-mirror/doc/source/quex-syntax/patterns/main.rst

 popularized by the tool 'lex' :cite:`Lesk1975lex`, includes elements of *extended POSIX regular expressions* :cite:`Spencer1994regex` and POSIX bracket expressions.
 This facilitates the migration from and to other lexical analyzer generators and test environments.
-Additionally, there exist some special commands for using *Unicode Properties* to define character sets.
+Several additional non-standard 'commands' access the *Unicode Properties* database to define character sets[#f1].

-..
-TODO: Draw relations to *Unicode Regular Expressions* (Unicode UTR #18) is has
-.. i.e. where it is compliant, and where not.

 .. note::